Axual/terraform-provider-axual/docs/resources/application_access_grant.md

 - Read more: https://docs.axual.io/axual/2023.2/self-service/topic-authorizations.html#contents

 ## Usage
-- To request access to a stream, create an application_access_grant
+- To request access to a topic, create an application_access_grant
 - To cancel a grant, delete the application_access_grant
 - Application Access Grant that are auto authorized do not need any further action.
 - Application Access Grant that required further action can be handled with application_access_grant_approval and application_access_grant_rejection.